cchauve/ARETE_2022_HYASP_PLASGRAPH/data/README.md

 [e_faecium](e_faecium) contains the short-reads assembly graphs, list of samples ID and ground truth labelling for short-reads contigs (of size >100bp) for a set of species-specific samples.

+For each species **S**,
+- the file '<S>/<S>_id.txt' contains the list of samples ID,
+- the directory '<S>/assembly_graphs/' contains the gzipped assembly graphs, one file '<SAMPLE_ID>.gfa.gz' per sample;
+- the directory '<S>/ground_truth/' contain the ground truth labelling files, one file '<SAMPLE_ID>_minimap_alignment_labelled_ambiguity_cutoff_1.csv' per sample.

+For a given sample, the ground truth labelling file contains, for each short-reads contig, the hybrid long/short-read contigs it maps to and the label of the short reads contig (chromosome, plasmid, ambiguous, no_label).